Living plastic-free in Willoughby

 Willoughby City Council is committed to reducing the use of single-use plastic within the local government area.

-- The plastic coffee cups, straws, bags & bottles that we use for just a few minutes are made from a material designed to last forever
+- The plastic coffee cups, straws, bags and bottles that we use for just a few minutes are made from a material designed to last forever

 - Plastic never breaks down, it just breaks up into smaller pieces